 PLAYING UP

-The Minnesota Sports Federation generally dictates age groupings.
+The Minnesota Softball follows the USA's guidelines for age grouping.
 The association exists to provide opportunities for girls to perform at the best of their ability and the board recognizes that there may be athletes with exceptional ability who are best served by playing at a more competitive level.
 A player may play at a level above her specified playing age if either of the following conditions is met:

 C. The MVSA Board of Directors must approve all exceptions.
 The MVSA Board of Directors also reserves the right to request a player(s) to move up to a higher age level in order to fill out rosters to maintain the interests of the program.